staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 * You can set the variable type as [secret type](/docs/sending-requests/variables/#variable-types) in global and environment variables.
 This enables you to mask sensitive data in the initial and current values.
 Collaborators with access to the workspace can [view a secret type variable's values](/docs/sending-requests/variables/#viewing-and-changing-secret-variable-values).
 Also, collaborators with additional permissions can [change the variable type](/docs/sending-requests/variables/#changing-from-secret-to-default-variable-type), unmasking it for collaborators.

-### Web and desktop limitations

-Some Postman Vault features require the Postman desktop app or the Postman web app.

-The following features require the Postman desktop app:

-* **Open Postman Vault from public workspaces** - You must use the Postman desktop app to open your Postman Vault from a [public workspace](/docs/collaborating-in-postman/using-workspaces/public-workspaces/), and reference vault secrets in a public workspace.
-If you're using the Postman web app, you must add new vault secrets to your Postman Vault if you're opening it from a public workspace.

-* **Use vault secrets between teams** - You must use the Postman desktop app to continue using your vault secrets when you [join, switch, or leave teams](/docs/collaborating-in-postman/working-with-your-team/team-collaboration/).
-If you're using the Postman web app, you must add new vault secrets to your Postman Vault in your other teams.

-The following features require the Postman web app:

-* **Preserve vault secrets after signing out of Postman** - You must use the Postman web app to preserve your encrypted vault secrets after signing out of Postman.
-If you're using the Postman desktop app, vault secrets will be deleted from your Postman Vault after signing out of Postman.
-Then you must add new vault secrets when you sign in to Postman with the desktop app.

-    > If you're using the Postman web app with Safari as your web browser, it deletes vault secrets from your local instance of Postman after seven days of inactivity.
-You must use a different web browser if you want your vault secrets available for more than seven days without inactivity.
-Learn more about the [browser requirements](/docs/getting-started/installation/installation-and-updates/#browser-requirements) for the Postman web app.

 ## Access your Postman Vault

 To access your Postman Vault, open a workspace then select <img alt="Vault icon" src="https://assets.postman.com/postman-docs/icons/icon-postman-vault.jpg#icon" width="14px"> **Vault** from the Postman footer.
 You can also use **Control+Shift+V** or **Ctrl+Shift+V** to access your Postman Vault.